borgbackup/borg/docs/faq.rst

 Can I backup VM disk images?
 ----------------------------

-Yes, the :ref:`deduplication <deduplication_def>` technique used by darc will make sure only the modified parts of the file is stored.
+Yes, the :ref:`deduplication <deduplication_def>` technique used by |project_name|
+makes sure only the modified parts of the file are stored.

 Which file attributes are preserved?
 ------------------------------------